pderaaij/research-intrapreneurship/thesis/chapter-3.md

 @@ dependent on answer Jana

-Research of @mahmoud2020 shows a relation between an individual's personality and intrapreneurial behaviour.
-In its study the Big 5 traits conscientiousness, disagreeableness and neuroticism are related to intrapreneurial behaviour of individuals.
-The two remaining traits, extraversion and openness to experience did not revealed any significant impact.
-Nevertheless, the personality of an individual has an effect towards its attitude towards intrapreneurial behaviour.
-To test our hypothesis and prevent confounding results the personality scale of [@rammstedt2007] is added to the survey to control for personality.

 Additionally the tenure of the team member at the organisation will be used as control in the analysis.
 As newcomers to an organisation tend to display socialisation behaviour [@yu2016], and as such additional proactivity, the tenure is used to correct for this period of time.

 ## 3.4 Data analysis